GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 [![but why meme](https://media.tenor.com/KjJTBQ9lftsAAAAC/why-huh.gif#center)](https://media.tenor.com/KjJTBQ9lftsAAAAC/why-huh.gif)

-First thing to do is check the sources and sinks are both being detected correctly using the quick evaluation feature in VSCOde CodeQL Plugin:
+First thing to do is check the sources and sinks are both being detected correctly using the quick evaluation feature in the VSCOde CodeQL Plugin:

 *Sources:*